ibm-cloud-docs/sell/software-restore-product.md

 {: #sw-restore-deprecate-api}
 {: api}

 You can programmatically restore your product by calling the Partner Center Sell API as shown in the following sample request.
-As the `reason`, provide details about why you want to restore your deprecated product.
+Specify `reason` to provide details about why you want to restore your deprecated product.

 ```bash
 curl --request POST \